 - an understanding at an advanced level of the relationships between, and complexities of, social, economic, political and environmental aspects of sustainable development and ICT4D

 - an understanding at an advanced level of how the key issues in sustainable development theory and ICT4D influence policy and impact on practice

 - the ability to critically analyse complex or contradictory areas of knowledge in aspects of sustainable development.

-This programme is delivered in a single stage, equating to either one-year of full-time study or two years part-time, (or up to five years of part-time study by agreement with the Programme Director)
+This course is delivered in a single stage, equating to either one-year of full-time study or two years part-time, (or up to five years of part-time study by agreement with the Programme Director)

 - Development Studies

 Computer Science Candidates with considerable professional experience in any agency involved in development and environment issues will also be considered.

 English language requirements:

 IELTS 6.
 5 overall with 6.5 in writing and no subscore below 5.5.
 For equivalencies, please see here

 If you require Royal Holloway to sponsor your study in the UK, your IELTS must be a government-approved Secure English Language Test (SELT)